investtools/fixmvc/README.md

 ### FIXMVC

-A quickfick adapter to MVC logic
+A quickfick adapter to MVC logic.
+Library is in development.